eahilder/WUSTL-Cybersecurity-Bootcamp-Project-1-Azure-Cloud-Network/README.md

 SSH into the control node and follow the steps below:
 - Copy the install-elk.yml, install-filebeat.yml, and the install-metric.yml file to etc/ansible.
-- Copy the filebeat-config.yml and metricbeat-config.yml files to etc/ansible/files -This is the directory the install ymls pull the configuration files from when the playbook is ran.
+- Copy the filebeat-config.yml and metricbeat-config.yml files to etc/ansible/files -This is the directory the install playbooks pull the configuration files from when the playbook is ran.
 - Update the hosts file of ansible to create a host for Elk.
 Note: The host must be named Elk or the install-elk.yml will not be able to find the correct host to install ELK.
-- Below is an example of a host file with a host for Elk.
+- Below is an example of a host file with a host created for Elk.
 For your install be sure to replace 10.1.0.4 with the private IP of your ELK VM.
 The ansible_python_interpreter=/usr/bin/python3 must be included after the IP address of your elk machine.
 - ![alt text](https://github.com/eahilder/WUSTL-Cybersecurity-Bootcamp-Project-1-Azure-Cloud-Network/blob/main/images/hosts.png)
 - Update the filebeat-config.yml and metricbeat-config.yml files to include the correct hosts IP for your network.
 This would be the Public IP of your ELK VM.
 - Run the install-elk.yml, and navigate to  http://<yourelkVMpublicIP>:5601/ to check that the installation worked as expected.
 - Run the install-filebeat.yml and the install-metricbeat.yml to install each beat.
   - you can verify the installation in Kibana by navigating to their respective dashboards.
-    - for the install-filebeat.yml, the monitoring of syslogs is already enabled
+    - for the install-filebeat.yml, the monitoring of syslogs is already enabled.
     - for the install-metricbeat.config.yml, the monitoring of docker metrics is already enabled.
       - Both of these yml files can be changed to meet yours needs.
 Utilize the metricbeat and filebeat reference pages for more.